jpapanikolaou/CPI_Analysis/README.md

 # CPI_Analysis

+## Project outline

+1. Data collection

+BLS will provide all information on CPI (components, etc)

+Eikon/Fred will provide yield curve data

+## Notes

-to get a legend of the BLS data see this link: https://download.bls.gov/pub/time.series/cu/
+To get a legend of the BLS data see this link: https://download.bls.gov/pub/time.series/cu/